 While other types of insulation such as, glass, mineral wool, cotton and foam are commonly used in homes, wool insulation, in my opinion, is the best option.
 Makes me think of that song, “Nothing Compares 2U” by Sinead O’Connor!
 All the other forms of insulation just can’t come close to the capabilities of wool.
 That’s why, when a company like Havelock Wool makes sheep wool insulation, I listen and do the research.

 Again, wool has certain characteristics that make it able to breathe.
-Moisture can be absorbed and desorbed against up to 65% relative humidity – keeping a home dry and comfortable while helping to prevent rot and mold, which can lead to expensive repairs and health concerns.
-Unlike many types of manufactured insulation, wool insulation doesn’t settle and can maintain its R-value for 50 years.
+Moisture can be absorbed and desorbed against up to 65% relative humidity.
+Thereby keeping a home dry and comfortable while helping to prevent rot and mold.
+All which can lead to expensive repairs and health concerns.
+Unlike many types of manufactured insulation, wool insulation doesn’t settle and can keep up its R-value for 50 years.
 It’s also fire-resistant and is an excellent acoustic insulator.
-Plus, natural wool is renewable and 100% recyclable and biodegradable.
+Plus, natural wool is 100% compostable.

 Now, we know that synthetics contain harmful chemicals.
 Yes.
 Even glass batt insulation.
 In the case of wool insulation, harmful chemicals such as formaldehyde, nitrogen oxide and sulphur dioxide are actually trapped by the wool and removed from the air.
 No other type of insulation offers this unique ability.
 In fact, most other types of insulation are emitting harmful chemicals and/or adversely affecting indoor air quality.
 I totally do not like going into my attic because the old glass batt insulation up there creates almost “filmy” air.
 For that reason, I never visit my attic without a mask.
 If my entire attic had wool insulation, I wouldn’t have that issue at all.

 So, why Havelock Wool?
 For starters, they offer a choice of batt insulation, or loose fill if that’s your choice.
 The insulation is 100% wool with no synthetic mix.
-It’s renewable and sustainable – and compostable following an extended useful life.
-Add in flame resistance, and great thermal regulation and acoustic insulation properties, and it’s hard to beat.
-Oh, and no protective clothing or added safety measures are required while installing it.
+It’s also compostable following an extended useful life.
+Add in flame resistance, and great thermal regulation and acoustic insulation properties.
+Therefore it’s hard to beat.
+Oh, and no protective clothing or added safety measures required while installing it.
 That says a lot.

 Frankly, as I transition from my old insulation, I’ll be using greener alternatives like Havelock.
 I’m tired of worrying about going into an attic that feels unsafe to be in.